CodingAcademics/JobHunter/README.md

 - `git clone https://github.com/CodingAcademics/Back-End`
 - cd into the directory
-- in JobHunter directory create a virtaul enviornment
+- in JobHunter directory create a virtual environment

 ![Walkthrough setup](./images/WindowsTerminal_ybMW2zYvW5.png)

-- Inside Virtual enviornment
+- Inside Virtual environment

 ```python
 pip install -r requirements.txt
 ```

-this will ensure that all thae packages and librarys that we used for this project are up to the need of running this file
+this will ensure that all the packages and library's that we used for this project are up to the need of running this file

 ```python
 # from the parent directory